-Our staff will comply with all applicable state and federal confidentiality laws regarding client's disability-related information.
-HIPAA rules must be strictly adhered to whenever protected health information (PHI) is collected, maintained or transmitted by the CDJFS.
-At the same time, our staff must inform other relevant staff or contractors about an individual's need for an accommodation so they can arrange for and/or provide accommodations.
+Our staff will comply with all applicable state and federal confidentiality laws regarding disability- related information.
+HIPAA rules must be strictly adhered to whenever protected health information (PHI) is collected, maintained or transmitted by the CDJFS/OMJ.
+At the same time, our staff must inform other relevant staff or contractors about an individual's need for a modification, so they can arrange for and/or provide modifications.
 Our staff will obtain written consent before sharing information about an individual's disability with contractors or other agencies.